vectordotdev/vector/docs/highlights/2021-06-01-removing-helm-rawconfig.md

 title: "Deprecating Helm `rawConfig` option"
 description: "The `rawConfig` option in the Vector Helm charts will be fully deprecated in an upcoming release"
 author_github: "https://github.com/spencergilbert"
-pr_numbers: []
+pr_numbers: [7671]
 release: "0.14.0"
 hide_on_release_notes: false
-tags: ["type: announcement", "platform: kubernetes", "domain: config"]
+tags: ["type: deprecation", "platform: kubernetes", "domain: config"]
 ---

 With the release of Vector 0.14.0, we are announcing the planned deprecation of the `rawConfig` option